chinamike65/hugo-tuolesi/content/book2/book2en.md

 All the bad things are washed away and discharged, and then your body is filled with nectar water.

-After being filled with nectar water, some nectar water suddenly became Manjushri, and some nectar water became Prajna Sutra.
+After being filled with nectar water, some nectar water suddenly became Manjushri, and some nectar water became Avalokiteshvara.

-Both Manjusri Bodhisattva and Prajna Sutra emit immeasurable light, and the great wisdom, quick wisdom, deep wisdom, and eloquence wisdom of all Buddhas and Tathagatas have all become Manjushri, Prajna Sutra, or wisdom sword, and are integrated into your body.
+Both Manjusri Bodhisattva and Avalokiteshvara emit immeasurable light, and the great wisdom, quick wisdom, deep wisdom, and eloquence wisdom of all Buddhas and Tathagatas have all become Manjushri, Avalokiteshvara, or wisdom sword, and are integrated into your body.

 You just recite the prayer while you visualize it.